Despite OPEC blow, Venezuela says to push until oil at $100

 But Ramirez's comments were a far cry from the interview he gave Telesur earlier this month from Iran, one of several stops on his unsuccessful global tour to shore up support for an OPEC cut.

-Then, a confident-looking Ramirez, until September the country's oil minister and head of state oil company PDVSA [PDVSA.UL], told Venezuelans a consensus for an output cut was in the works.
+Then, a confident-looking Ramirez, until September the country's oil minister and head of state oil company PDVSA, told Venezuelans a consensus for an output cut was in the works.

 "The issue isn't even the reduction but rather how much," he had said.